indy-lab/war-of-words/README.md

   --seed 0
 ```

-Do the same for EP8 by replacing `ep7` by `ep8` in the commands above.
+Do the same for EP8 by replacing `ep7` by `ep8` in the above commands.

 This should have generated eight pickle files: